AstroAir/code-extractor/src/pysearch/indexing/README.md

 The indexing module handles file indexing, caching, and metadata management for efficient search operations.

+## Recent Refactoring (2025-08-15)

+This module has been refactored to improve maintainability and follow the single responsibility principle.
+Large files have been broken down into focused, modular components while preserving all existing functionality and public APIs.

+### Refactored Components

+- **Metadata Package** (`metadata/`): Split 848-line file into focused modules
+- **Advanced Package** (`advanced/`): Split 689-line file into specialized modules
+- **Cache Package** (`cache/`): Refactored 421-line file with better separation of concerns

+All files now follow the 300-line coding standard while maintaining backward compatibility.

 ## Responsibilities

 - **File Indexing**: Efficient file scanning and metadata extraction